-Statement about Contributions payable under the [schedule of contributions]/[payment schedule]
+It is our responsibility to provide a Statement about Contributions paid under the [schedule of contributions/payment schedule] and to report our opinion to you.

 Statutory Auditor Address Date

 Example 2: Modified Auditor's Statement about Contributions

 Because schedules of contributions and payment schedules are specific in relation to dates and rates, it is sometimes necessary to modify the auditor's statement about contributions under the scheme.
 An appropriate example for a defined benefit scheme, which may be suitably adapted for a money purchase scheme with a payment schedule, is given below.